team-dev-docs/devdocsprod-dev-docs/docs/VsCode Dev-Docs Commands/Dev-Docs VS Code Extension: Streamlining Documentation for Your Codebase.md

   },
   "ai": {
     "variablesAndFunctions": {
+      "yourfilename.js": {
         "prompts": [
           {
             "title": "Describe the variable/function",
             "question": "What does this variable/function do?",
             "documentation": "Provide a brief description of the purpose and functionality of the variable or function."
           }
         ]
+      }
     },
-    "internalTypeFilters": [
-      "class",
-      "method",
+    "internalTypeFilters": ["class", "method", "function"],
-      "function"
-    ],
-    "codeFilters": [
-      "async function",
-      "export default"
-    ],
+    "codeFilters": ["async function", "export default"],
-    "nameFilters": [
+    "nameFilters": ["handleSubmit", "render"]
-      "handleSubmit",
-      "render"
-    ]
   }
 }
 ```